 The more businesses that stand up for responsible tax conduct, the more likely legislators are to create better laws, and the more likely regulators are to implement those laws robustly.

 The focus of our work is corporate income tax.
 Businesses are subjected to many different types of tax, but corporate tax has an importance way beyond the revenues it raises.
-Learn more about Why we focus on Corporate Income Tax.
+Learn more at Why Corporate Income Tax is the most critical of all taxes.

 In order to deliver our mission, we: